ashishpreeti/register/README.md

 To run the application
 - npm start

-To run the unit tests
+To run the unit tests.
+Run npm start before running test.
+This will create the bundle.js
 - npm test